a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 2. **`reference.genome.fasta`**: the genome that you want to lift annotations from
 3. **`reference.genome.gff3`**: the gene annotations for the reference genome

 In our test dataset, `hydcur.fa` and `hydmaj.fa` take the place of`your.genome.fasta`.
-The reference genomne we're going to lift annotations from is the tiger snake (`tiger-reference`), which takes the role of the `reference.genome` files.
+These are the chromosome 1 sequences from each snake.
+The reference genome we're going to lift annotations from is the tiger snake (`tiger-reference`), which takes the role of the `reference.genome` files.

 ## Liftoff script